 Where To Buy

-You can find shirataki noodles near the tofu in the refrigerator section of Japanese or Asian grocery stores.
+You can find the noodles near the tofu in the refrigerator section of Japanese or Asian grocery stores.
 You can also shop online at Asian Food Grocer.

-Due to its massive popularity among the keto and health food community, it may be available at your local supermarket chain like Walmart and Whole Foods.
+Due to its massive popularity among the keto and health food community, you may find it at your local supermarket chain, like Walmart and Whole Foods or on Amazon.

-You may find tofu shirataki noodles, which has a slightly higher calorie count but less rubbery texture.
-It may be easier to eat than shirataki for beginners.
+You may find tofu shirataki noodles, which have a slightly higher calorie count but less rubbery texture.
+It may be an easier introduction for beginners.

 How To Store